HenrikBengtsson/TopDomStudy/vignettes/TopDomStudy-1.data-preprocessing.md

 %\VignetteKeyword{package}
 %\VignetteKeyword{vignette}

 In this work, we study the human HAP1 cell types part of the Ramani et al. (2017) data set.
-For simplicity and memory performance, we focus on Chromosomes 12, 16, and 22.
-The purpose of this document is to show how the three files:
+In addition to provide a set of R functions to help reproduce the results in our study, this package also provides a set of pre-processed data files to simply reproducibility:

+  1. human,HAP1,unique,chr=1.rds  (6.5 MB; 537,659 reads)
+  2. human,HAP1,unique,chr=2.rds  (...)
+     ...
- 1. human,HAP1,unique,chr=12.rds (6.5 MB; 537,659 reads)
+ 12. human,HAP1,unique,chr=12.rds (6.5 MB; 537,659 reads)
+     ...
- 2. human,HAP1,unique,chr=16.rds (3.3 MB; 265,621 reads)
+ 16. human,HAP1,unique,chr=16.rds (3.3 MB; 265,621 reads)
+     ...
- 3. human,HAP1,unique,chr=22.rds (1.4 MB; 112,704 reads)
+ 22. human,HAP1,unique,chr=22.rds (1.4 MB; 112,704 reads)

+This document describes how these data files where produced.

 in the `system.file("compiledData", package="TomDopStudy")` folder, which are used for this study, were generated from the Ramani et al. (2017) data set.